BhaveshWagh/NeogCamp-bananaSpeakLT/README.md

-# NeogCamp-bananaSpeak Language Traanslator App using VanillaJS for beginners
+# NeogCamp-bananaSpeak Language Translator App using VanillaJS for beginners
 * Technologies i used:
 3.JAVASCRIPT
 2.CSS